Subscribe to updates

 Internal Audit Report

-opinion, indicating sound systems of governance, risk management, and control, but with recommendations made to mitigate risks related to data governance and business continuity.
-Specific findings included the need to update documented procedures for the Management Information (MI) and Power BI (PBI) teams, address the lack of segregation of duties in PBI work, and review access rights to the IWDMS system.
-Concerns were also raised about the security of Power BI access for boroughs, the lack of formal version control for data and reports, and the absence of comprehensive contingency planning for data management.
+An internal audit report on Data Management, presented by the London Borough of Ealing, was scheduled for review.
+The audit, part of the 2025/26 Internal Audit Plan, assessed the strength of controls for data management, focusing on management information and Power BI data.
+The audit concluded with a Reasonable Assurance opinion, noting sound systems of governance, risk management, and control, but identified recommendations to address risks related to data governance and business continuity to prevent data compromise.
+Key findings included the need to update documented procedures for the Management Information (MI) and Power BI (PBI) teams, address the lack of segregation of duties in PBI work, and review access rights to systems.
+Recommendations were made regarding password policies, generic account usage, and the implementation of a formal version control and change management process for data and reporting.
+A contingency planning framework for MI and PBI functions was also recommended.

 Financial Regulations